appseconnect/docs/_posts/Workflow-Management/use-cases/2018-08-24-delay-execution-in-workflow.md

         identifier: usedcases-delay
 ---

-•	Use Case Name - Workflow creation with delay execution action
+•	Use Case Name - Workflow creation and task execution with delay execution filter

-•	Brief Description – This workflow enables the user to add/upload product in ecommerce (Shopify) and stock update in ERP ( SAP B1) and do the execution and data sync between two apps.
-This is a Product upload with stock synchronization-post task scenario workflow.
+•	Brief Description – This workflow enables the user to configure a task iand do the execution and data sync between two apps with delay filter.
+This worflow shows a scenario where stock update is getting executed with delay filter.

 •	Actor – Implementers, Developers, Partners